 Prepping for an initial public offering can be an exciting time for chief financial officers.
 It can also be wrought with challenges.
 Many organizations find themselves facing long hours, accounting inaccuracies and frazzled finance teams, putting them in a position where they’re going public without truly feeling ready.
-In this blog, we’ll explore a few ways to avoid major IPO CFO pitfalls and set the stage for success.
+In this blog, we’ll explore a few ways to avoid major IPO readiness pitfalls for CFOs and set the stage for success.
 The following considerations will not only prep your company for the challenges in the weeks and months leading up to the IPO – they are also essential in helping your company thrive as a public entity.

 1. Make Sure All Systems Are a Go.